 X-Ray Diffraction Interest Group

-The NIH X-ray Diffraction SIG aims to promote collaboration and information sharing between NIH researchers who are interested in the use of X-rays to elucidate the structure of biological molecules and assemblies.
-The X-ray Diffraction SIG publishes a newsletter that contains practical tips and tricks, discussion topics, and links to the recent publications of SIG members.
+The NIH X-ray Diffraction SIG aims to promote collaboration and information sharing between NIH researchers who are interested in the use of macromolecular crystallography to elucidate the structure of biological macromolecules and assemblies and from this to understand how they function.
+The SIG publishes a newsletter that contains practical tips and tricks, discussion topics, and links to recent publications of SIG members.
 It also provides a toolbox with links to programs and servers.

 To join the X-Ray Diffraction Interest Group mailing list, please visit the X-Ray Diffraction Interest Group Listserv home page, then click the “Subscribe or Unsubscribe” link in the right sidebar.